Learning How And When To Bathe Your Newborn Baby

-- – Choose a time when you are feeling relaxed and not rushed; bathing should be a fun time for you and your baby.
+Choose a time carefully: Try to bathe your baby when you are feeling relaxed and not rushed; bathing should be a fun time for you and your baby.

-- – Involve dad or your partner as it’s a great opportunity to have special bonding time.
+Make it a family event: Involve your partner as bath time presents a great opportunity to have special bonding time.

-- – Get everything ready before you start as it is crucial that you not leave baby unattended in the bath at any time:
+Gather your bath time products: Get everything ready before you start as it is crucial that you do not leave your baby unattended in the bath at any time:

 - Soft sponge